joel-jeremy/externalized-properties/README.md

 }
 ```

+## Sample Projects

+Sample projects can be found in: <https://github.com/jeyjeyemem/externalized-properties-samples>

 ## Features

 Externalized Properties makes the best of of Java's strong typing by proxying an interface and using that as a facade to resolve properties.